saiyamjain0012/ATLAN-Data-Science-Assignment/README.md

 So my plan of action in this solution is- <br>
 Select categories of places to look at -> Plot them on the map -> Make clusters where they occur close to each other -> Calculte and plot the centre of those localities, thus getting the commercial centre.

 Note- Place the delhi map files in the same folder as the .ipynb files to render them into the notebook.
+Also the interactive widgets used in the solution maynot render properly in the .html file and so I have added the snapshots of those.
+They will work perfectly when openend in the .ipynb file though.
-In case of any issue or query do let me know at saiyamjain0012@gmail.com
+In case of any other issue or query do let me know at saiyamjain0012@gmail.com